 Some brands note their foundation undertones on their bottles.
 When you apply a foundation, you want it to blend in seamlessly.
 If a foundation colour suits your complexion but doesn’t blend well, it’s likely the wrong tone.

-Always blend up and out.
+Blend up and out.
 Makeup artist preferences vary on applying base products with brushes, sponges or fingers.
 Sponges offer the strongest coverage and work well for covering blemishes.
 Like brushes however they soak up product.
 I prefer to use fingers first and then use a sponge for touch-ups.
 If your skin is oily, I suggest applying foundation with your fingers over your T-zone area, using a small amount.

 4. Understand colour correcting